SamuelSwartzberg/flashcardifying_text_temp/inf.md

 CSS animations and transitions share the functionality of the properties *-delay, *-duration, *-timing-function.
 All properties related to CSS animations start animation-; all properties related to CSS transitions start transition-;
-Within the transition/animation shorthand, the first <time> is interpreted in as animation/transition-duration; the second as animation/transition-delay
+Within the transition/animation shorthand, the first ‹time› is interpreted in as animation/transition-duration; the second as animation/transition-delay
 The four transition properties are the three also availabe for animations (transition-delay, -duration, -timing-function) plus transition-property. the transition property is a shorthand for the four transition properties.
 The 8 animation properties are the three also availabe for transitions (animation-delay, -duration, -timing-function) plus -direction, -fill-mode, -iteration-count, -name, -play-state.
 For the animation shorthand, it is common to place animation-name last, to avoid conflicts with other names.

-animation/transition-* accept a comma-separated list of values, where each value applies to a specific animation-name or transition-property animation/transition-delay: CSL of <time>s to specify a delay before starting the animation. negative values will start that far into the animatin/transition animation/transition-duration: CSL of <time>s to specify how long the animation will take
+animation/transition-* accept a comma-separated list of values, where each value applies to a specific animation-name or transition-property animation/transition-delay: CSL of ‹time›s to specify a delay before starting the animation. negative values will start that far into the animatin/transition animation/transition-duration: CSL of ‹time›s to specify how long the animation will take

-transition-property: CSL of <custom-ident>s (or all) to specify which properties to transitions
+transition-property: CSL of ‹custom-ident›s (or all) to specify which properties to transitions

 animation-direction: CSL of normal|reverse|alternate|alternate-reverse: normal|f f f f f …